How ONDC Serves as a Gamechanger for MSMEs in India

 Thus, ONDC goes beyond the current platform-centric digital commerce model where the buyer and seller have to use the same platform or application to be digitally visible and do a business transaction.

-ONDC protocols would standardize various operations of MSMEs, like cataloging, inventory management, order management and order fulfillment.
+ONDC protocols would standardise various operations of MSMEs, like cataloging, inventory management, order management and order fulfillment.
 As a result of this, small businesses will be able to use any ONDC-compatible applications instead of being limited by specific platform-centric policies.
 This, in turn, will provide a multitude of options to MSMEs to be discoverable over the network and to conduct business on their own terms.
 It is also poised to encourage easy adoption of digital means of transaction by MSMEs that are currently not present on any digital commerce networks.

 The Open Network Revolution